 All of us yearn to improve ourselves and be better at what we do.
 The Personal Retreat is the best device that is available to us that enables us to coordinate and order our lives.
 It is the best strategy that we can adopt to keep us fresh and moving forward.

-If you take a few steps to incorporate Personal Retreats to your lifestyle, I promise you that you will soon make incredible advances in every area of your life.
+If you take a few steps to incorporate Personal Retreats into your lifestyle, I promise you that you will soon make incredible advances in every area of your life.

 What A Personal Retreat Is Not